Chart Color Schemes

 Salisbury East faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 12.1%, substantially below Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 8.7%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.1%).
-Trade and technical skills are prominent, with 37.0% of residents aged 15+ holding vocational credentials – advanced diplomas (8.9%) and certificates (28.1%).
+The area's university qualification rate is 12.1%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 8.7%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.1%).
+Vocational credentials are prevalent, with 37.0% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (28.1%).
+Educational participation is high, with 27.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education